 (the higher level of a house)

 How to Learn Prefixes in English

-How do you practice English prefixes?
-Prefixes are hidden in hundreds of words that you hear every day, but how can you be smart about learning them?
+Prefixes are hidden in hundreds of words you hear daily, but how can you practice them?

 It can be helpful to memorize these prefixes and their definitions.

 If you think of any other example words that use these prefixes, you can add them to the list to practice.

 As you continue to study English, you can add any new prefixes you’ve learned to the list as well.
 Make sure to also write down example words so you can practice using the new prefix.

 Another way to study is to practice finding prefixes in English conversations, movies, books, magazines and videos.
 Write down any words with prefixes and try to guess what the word means before you use a dictionary.

 When you’re watching movies, series or other types of videos, use subtitles like the ones on FluentU so it’s easier to spot these little words.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.